IAmNini/project-2/README.md

 ```

 ![](./src/images/single.png)

-## Potential Future Features

-- A search field is a potential future feature for this project as we might want to search for one particular launch information.

 ## Challenges

 - Depending on the structure of the API, it can be quite tedious to get all the information that you want.
 So understading the API in the first place was a challenge as we were not rendering what we wanted from the really beginning.
 A lesson learned from this project will be to reasearch the API we want to use first.

 - Deploying React Router on GitHub pages was also quite difficult, as many adjustments were needed to move from the dev-server.
 For instance, some images are visible in the localhost but not yet into the live page.
 This is an issue we are working on fixing.

+## Successes

+- Learning to use React was not our initial favorite thing but we were happy that we managed to see its benefits and are definitely more comfortable with it now.

+- It was also our first time working in a team (pair).
+It was good to learn to respect each other's opinion and put our ideas together to create a project together.

+## Potential Future Features

+- A search field is a potential future feature for this project as we might want to search for one particular launch information.